kappa-db/multifeed-index/README.md

 Optional `opts` include:

+- `version`: the version of the index.
+If increased, any indexes built with an earlier version will be purged and rebuilt.
+This is useful for when you change the data format of the index and want all peers to rebuild to use this format.
+Defaults to `null`, and **any** number used in the future will be larger and thus trigger index regeneration.
 - `maxBatch`: maximum batch size of nodes to process in one `batch` call.
   Defaults to `1`.
 - `storeState`: Function of the form `function (state, cb)`.
 Called by the